-The parent of the Company is Akbank and ultimate parent of the Company is Hacı Ömer Sabancı Holding A.Ş. and as at 31 December 2020, the Company employs 56 employees (31 December 2019: 59 employees).
+As of 31 December 2021, the main shareholder of the Company is Akbank T.A.Ş. and as at 31 December 2021, the Company employs 58 employees (31 December 2020: 56 employees).

 The main activity of the Company is to carry out domestic financial leasing within the framework of the legislations and to conduct leasing transactions of any kinds.